- Hill NR et al PLOS ONE, DOI:10.1371/journal.pone.0158765

 Hyperkalaemia is defined as abnormally elevated levels of potassium in the blood, a serious condition in cardio-renal patients that can be responsible for cardiac arrhythmias leading to cardiac arrest and death, with a resulting mortality rate of up to 30%.

 Severe hyperkalaemia is an independent predictor of mortality and hospitalisations.
-Recurrent hyperkalaemia frequently occurs in patients with chronic kidney disease suffering from hypertension or diabetes, with or without heart failure.14 It is often triggered by treatment with renin-angiotensin-aldosterone system inhibitors (RAASi), the cornerstone therapy for a number of conditions in cardio-renal patients15 such as hypertension or heart failure.
-As a consequence, RAASi therapy is often down-titrated or discontinued, compromising its cardio-renal protective benefit.
-Enabling patients to remain on RAASi by managing chronic hyperkalaemia is a key goal of treatment with Veltassa®.
+Recurrent hyperkalaemia frequently occurs in patients with chronic kidney disease suffering from hypertension or diabetes, with or without heart failure.14 It is often triggered by treatment with renin-angiotensin-aldosterone system inhibitors (RAASi), the cornerstone therapy for a number of conditions in cardio-renal patients such as hypertension or heart failure.15

 CONDITIONS ASSOCIATED WITH KIDNEY IMPAIRMENT